Special Educational Needs and Disabilities

 In 2014, the government introduced a new SEN Code of practice and during this time of change The Discovery School worked with parents and other stakeholders to co-produce our policies and develop our practice so that we are able to offer the best provision for our children.
 Our SEN policy, which was written by our SENCo alongside parents, can be downloaded below.
 It is reviewed annually.

-SEND Policy 2023
+SEND Policy 2024

 We appreciate that for parents sometimes school policies can be overwhelming and so we have produced a SEND Policy in an easy read format.

-SEN Policy Information Report (Easy Read)
+SEND Policy (Easy Read)

 Kent County Council set out the provision available across the county for children with SEND, called the “local offer”.
 Click here to read more about the Local Offer.
 You can read more about KCC's SEND Strategy here.